QuidBit/NavBit/README.md

 Depending on the new state, the screen is either updated or transitioned to a new screen.

-The new `NavigationState` data is used to generate the `ScreenData`, what is to be displayed, which is then shown.
+The new `NavigationState` data is used to generate the corresponding `@Composable`, which is then shown.

 ## Example Usage

 The main activity of the app needs to extend `NavBitActivity`:

 ```
-class BaseActivity : NavBitActivity<Interaction, NavigationState, ScreenData>(
+class BaseActivity : NavBitActivity<Interaction, NavigationState> (
-    interactionHandler,
-    stateHandler,
-    screenHandler
+    InteractionHandler(),
+    NavigationStateHandler(),
+    ScreenHandler(),
 ) {
-    override fun onCreate(savedInstanceState: Bundle?) {
-        super.onCreate(savedInstanceState)

-        initializeNavBit()
-    }
+    // Allow easy access to NavBit from anywhere in the app
     companion object {
-        // Retain all handlers between rotations (in which this activity is recreated)
-            // Especially important for the stateHandler so the app state is not lost
-        val interactionHandler = InteractionHandler()
-        val stateHandler = NavigationStateHandler()
-        val screenHandler = ScreenHandler()

-        // Allow easy access to NavBit from anywhere in the app
-        fun getNavBit() : NavBitActivity<Interaction, NavigationState, ScreenData> {
+        fun getNavBit() : NavBitActivity<Interaction, NavigationState> {
             return getNavBitInstance()
         }
     }
 }
 ```
-In order to extend `NavBitActivity`, six classes needs be implemented, defining all the data and logic of the application:
+In order to extend `NavBitActivity`, five classes needs be implemented, defining all the data and logic of the application:

 ***Data***
 ```
 class Interaction : NavBitInteraction()
 class NavigationState : NavBitNavigationState()
-class ScreenData : NavBitScreenData()
 ```
 **Handlers**
 ```
 class InteractionHandler : NavBitInteractionHandler<Interaction>()
-class NavigationStateHandler : NavBitNavigationStateHandler()
+class NavigationStateHandler : NavBitNavigationStateHandler<NavigationState>()
-class ScreenHandler : NavBitScreenGenerator<ScreenData>()
+class ScreenHandler : NavBitScreenHandler<Interaction, NavigationState>()
 ```

-## Other Info
+## Other info

-### Asynchronous Work
-When posting work inside a `Screen`, use the functions  `screenPost()` and  `screenPostDelay()`, which make sure to run them on the appropriate thread (important for View manipulation)

-### Loading Screens

-During slow transitions, a spinning wheel appears.
-If your `Screen` already has an animating loading symbol, make sure to name it `R.id.loading`.
-If that ID is present and visible, no spinning wheel is shown to prevent duplicates.

- ### Partial Screen Updates
- When you have a heavy screen and only want to update part of it when the state is updated, you can include a custom `NavBitUpdates` in your state, as well as inside the `ScreenData`.
-By creating a `NavBitScreenUpdates` with a custom `enum class` (`NavBitUpdates<YourClass>`), you can define different types of updates fitting for your screen.
-Then when you modify the `NavigationState`, you should appropriately include what you changed using `add()`.
-Then during the screen updating, you can call `consume()` and get which parts have been modified, and update the screen accordingly.
+A demo app is included, showing general navigation and state handling, as well generating and updating screens.